AlexChalk/pure-red-stars/README.md

    * If you don't see the theme, restart your shell again.

 3. For antibody:
    * Source the same oh-my-zsh git script you need for zplug.
-  * Add `setop prompt_subst` to your zshrc.
+   * Add `setopt prompt_subst` to your zshrc.
-  * Follow antibody installation instructions.
+   * Follow the usual antibody plugin install process.

 ## Features